heywoodlh/heywoodlh.io/_posts/2021-05-17-Setting-Up-Dotfiles.md

 fi
 ```

 This snippet basically uses the logic of "if the system is not FreeBSD and `docker` is an available command then use the `~/.bash.d/docker` config file".
 I have similar if-then statements for BASH configs when the system is MacOS, FreeBSD or WSL as I don't need the exact same configuration on every system.
-It's really nice for me to differentiate between operating systems since I use the same shell in so many different environments!
+It's nice for me to differentiate between operating systems since I use the same shell in different environments.

 ## Wrap Up: